yuyatinnefeld/snowflake/gcp-snowflake/README.md

 3. Click SHOW INFO PANEL
 4. Click Add Member

-(ex. euppnhvuuo@gcpeuropewest4-1-88d1.iam.gserviceaccount.com)
+- Service Account: euppnhvuuo@gcpeuropewest4-1-88d1.iam.gserviceaccount.com
-Role = Storage Object Admin + Snowflake Bucket Role (custom)
+- Role: Storage Object Admin + Snowflake Bucket Role (custom)

 ## Granting the Cloud Storage Service Account Permissions on the Cloud Key Management Service Cryptographic Keys
 This step is required only if your GCS bucket is encrypted using a key stored in the Google Cloud Key Management Service (Cloud KMS).